How to Understand the Difference Between Furloughs and Layoffs

 - Your company continues to pay expenses for employee benefits.

-- Employees are left in limbo—and with no guarantee that their jobs will return, some will find other employment.
+- Employees are left in limbo—and with no guarantee that their jobs will return, some may find employment elsewhere.

 - Employees aren’t always able to collect unemployment to cover lost pay.

-While employees don’t receive pay during a furlough, they do often get to keep their benefits—such as health and life insurance.
-Usually, they can apply for unemployment support, too.
+While employees don’t usually receive furlough pay, they do often get to keep their benefits—such as health and life insurance.
+Usually, they can apply for furlough unemployment benefits, too.

 Laws for furloughing employees can vary by state, so you should work with your company’s legal counsel to ensure you are handling the situation appropriately.